katryo/Chorister/README.md

 Christer can play tunes with streaming, store it in the cache and reuse it when it is possible.

+This library is created for the Denkinovel app https://itunes.apple.com/jp/app/denkinovel/id1000108250?l=ja&ls=1&mt=8

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.